 While deployed in Kuwait, David Martin & Gabriel Uliburri came up with a plan to launch a coffee company after they returned.
 They did research when they could and lined up places to call on after their return.

 “Especially transitioning from military to business.
-There’s a lot of similarities with that, but they just kind of made that connection for us.
-Not only did they help us with coffee or fresh coffee but also kind of just guidance and what it’s like to create a business.”
+There’s a lot of similarities with that, but they just made that connection for us.
+Not only did they help us with coffee or fresh coffee, but also kind of just guidance and what it’s like to create a business.”

 “The David Johnson Show” is a national voice that talks about points of interest in the American military and veteran subculture.
 Each show episode showcases a different guest with a different story.
 Sign up to get notified of new episodes at https://thedavidjohnsonshow.com and subscribe to our YouTube channel.

 David Martin: Yeah so we started doing our research while we were deployed, you know whenever we had an opportunity to.
 And then we had found a few roasters here in Phoenix.
 We all live here in Phoenix.

 So we went out and we called those roasters and we started tasting coffees with them and figuring out the business part with them, and deciding who we’re going to use to roast our coffee.
 And after many many tastings and different companies that we work with, we found this one company and they have just been spectacular for us.
 They’ve been a wealth of knowledge they have coffee from all over the world shipped in.